 Freight transport accounts for 16% of all road vehicle activity in our cities.
 Last-mile urban freight contributes to traffic congestion and poor air quality.
 The cost of congestion in London was estimated to be £5.4bn in 2013, rising to £9bn by 2030.

-The FTC2050 project has received funding from the UK Engineering and Physical Science Research Council (EPSRC) under grant agreement no. EP/N02222X/1.
+The FTC2050 project has received funding from the UK Engineering and Physical Sciences Research Council (EPSRC) under grant agreement no. EP/N02222X/1.

 Working directly with Transport for London and innovative carriers (TNT and Gnewt Cargo and through them, DX and Hermes), we will developing new understandings of the overlap of delivery schedules, algorithms and business models to enable carrier co-ordination that reduces energy demand.